humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ### Location

 If we assume a high population density is associated with increased risk of zoonotic transmission and spread, we can say take the ~250 cities in China with a population [> 500,000 people](http://www.demographia.com/db-worldua.pdf) as having increased risk of a coronavirus outbreak (If we relax this assumption, we could include tens of thousands of towns and villages).
-Out of all these cities, the location where the Covid-19 outbreak occurred was hunders of meters to several kilometers away from the WIV where Dr. Zhengli Shi registered the RaTG13 genome sequence which is the closest known bat coronavirus to Covid-19.
+Out of all these cities, the location where the Covid-19 outbreak occurred was hundreds of meters to several kilometers away from the WIV where Dr. Zhengli Shi registered the RaTG13 genome sequence which is the closest known bat coronavirus to Covid-19.

-This is an incredible coincidence and I haven't seen any datascience analysis on the likelyhood of this coincidence.
+This is an incredible coincidence and I haven't seen any statistical analysis on the likelihood of this coincidence.

 ### Covid-19 relatives

 There are 4 coronavirus sequences most closely related to Covid-19.

 * RaTG13 published in 2020 but has not been independently verified.
-* MP789 isolated in a Malaysian pangolin in 2019
+* MP789 isolated in a Malaysian Pangolin in 2019
 * bat-SL-CoVZXC21 identified and owned by the Institute of Military Medicine Nanjing Command
 * bat-SL-CoVZC45 identified and owned by the Institute of Military Medicine Nanjing Command